 If the result shows that you carry a sickle cell gene then a test is also offered to the baby's father (if possible).
 The results of both parents' tests will help to decide whether there is a risk of having a child who is affected by SCD.
 The results will be explained to you.

 If there is a chance that the baby could inherit SCD, you will be offered counselling to discuss whether you would like to have a further test for the unborn baby - a prenatal test.
 A prenatal test finds out whether the unborn baby actually has SCD.
 If so, you will be offered counselling to discuss how this could affect the baby and whether you want to continue with the pregnancy.

 Would SCD make my baby ill during pregnancy?

 No; it does not affect the baby while in the womb.
-Symptoms start from around age 3 months, and treatment for SCD should begin by this age.
+Signs and symptoms of sickle cell disease start from around age 3 months, and treatment for SCD should begin by this age.

 When is the best time to have a test?